KineBody Pro

 If you can't use multiple angle shots, you may be able to guess the depths reasonably well from experience: for a runner viewed from the side, you can presume that the motion paths for the feet lie laterally within a few inches of each other.
 Otherwise, your only recourse is to use visual cues such as perspective, lighting and shadows, to estimate the depths.

-• Body proportions: The skeleton used in KineBody Pro represents one particular body size, shape, and gender, so it may not fit ideally for other body types.
+• Body proportions: The skeletons used in KineBody Pro represents one particular body size & shape (for each gender), so it may not fit ideally for other body types.

 • Complexity of the skeleton: The KineBody Pro skeleton comes with a large number of degrees of freedom (172 for joints, plus 6 for the body overall).
 Although you can adjust any of these at any time, you may find it useful, as a practical matter, to prioritize & limit your effort to the most important joints.